New York Life Foundation

 Overview

-Established in 1979, the New York Life Foundation has provided over $470 million in charitable contributions to national and local nonprofit organizations.
-The Foundation invests in programs that benefit young people and their families as they navigate life's challenges, with particular emphasis on educational enhancement for middle school students and childhood bereavement support.
+Established in 1979, the New York Life Foundation has provided over $470 million in charitable contributions to national and local nonprofit organisations.
+The Foundation invests in programmes that benefit young people and their families as they navigate life's challenges, with particular emphasis on educational enhancement for middle school students and childhood bereavement support.
 As the philanthropic arm of New York Life Insurance Company, the Foundation's mission extends the company's commitment to providing peace of mind to families.
-The Foundation operates nationwide, supporting both national initiatives and local community organizations through various grant programs.
+The Foundation operates nationwide, supporting both national initiatives and local community organisations through various grant programmes.
 President Heather Nesle has led the Foundation since becoming president, focusing on three main areas: educational enhancement in middle school, childhood bereavement, and social justice.

 Funding Priorities

-• $20,000 grants provide general operating support to OST programs helping students transition from 8th to 9th grade
+- One-year grants of $20,000 provide general operating support to OST programmes helping students transition from 8th to 9th grade

-• Annual competition with applications typically due in February/March
+- Annual competition with applications typically due in early February

-• Focus on community expansion through innovative program development
+- Focus on community expansion through innovative programme development

 Volunteer Grants (Volunteers for Good): $500 - $10,000